 The Drinking Fountain:

-At the city end just outside Shandon Rowing Club is a grassy mound on which a long time ago stood a drinking fountain, which was donated by Cantillan family.
+At the city end just outside Shandon Boat Club is a grassy mound on which a long time ago stood a drinking fountain, which was donated by Cantillan family.
 Very little of its public history has been recorded.
 The remains of it are still there – the square concrete base, the four cast iron columns, which supported an artistically designed jet through which water once gurgled.
 Like several other old historical features on The Marina, it could make a great craft piece if recreated.
 It’s gone past the point of no return at present.

 The Captain Hanson Flag Pole: